c2mon/c2mon/docs/docs/user-guide/client-api/index.md

 ---
 layout:   post
 title:    The C2MON Client API
-Summary:  Learn how to set up and use the C2MON Client API.
+summary:  Learn how to set up and use the C2MON Client API.
 ---

 The C2MON Client API is written in Java and provides various service classes to interact with the server: